 September 29, 2020

-Why do we so badly want to spoil the game for others by giving them all the answers?
+A lot of the time, I don't even know what the hell to do with my damn self, let alone what anyone else should do.
+So, why do I so badly want to spoil the game for others by giving them all the answers?
 It doesn't work anyways!
-Why not allow them to come to truth on their own terms, through their own trials and tribulations?
-Why do we assume that life would be better if everyone thought and acted in the same way we do?
-Thinking this way robs us of our natural capacity for compassion and understanding, and when we withhold this love from others, we are really only withholding it from ourselves.
+And what makes me think I have the answers to begin with?
+Why not allow them to come to truth on their own terms—through their own trials and tribulations?
+Why do I assume that life would be better if everyone thought and acted in the same way I do?
+Thinking this way robs me of my natural capacity for compassion and understanding, and when I withhold this love from others, I am really only withholding it from myself.

 I had the feeling that I had pushed to the brink of the world; what was of burning interest to me was null and void for others, and even a cause for dread. -Carl Jung, Memories, Dreams, and Reflections